MillenniumMachines/MillenniumOS/GCODE.md

 When using multiple milling tools, we must compensate for length differences between the tools.
 G37 can be used to (re-)calculate the length of the current tool in relation to a reference surface. `G37` is used widely by CNC mills to probe tool lengths but is not implemented by RRF, so again we implement our own.

 #### `M7500` - PROMPT TOUCHPROBE INSERTION
+Ask the user to install the touch probe into the spindle and plug it in.
+Most cheap 3D touch probes are normally open, which means we cannot detect programmatically if the touch probe is installed.

+`M7500` prompts the user with a modal that they should dismiss when they are ready to continue the probing process.

 #### `M7501` - PROMPT TOUCHPROBE REMOVAL
+Ask the user to remove the touch probe from the spindle.
+This confirms that we will not spin up the touch probe by making sure a user has to dismiss a modal after removing the touch probe.

 ---

 ## Probing

+### META

+#### `G6600` - PROBE WORKPIECE
+Called by the post-processor to indicate that workpiece should be probed to set WCS origin.

+If the post knows what _type_ of workpiece probe should be executed, it can call the specific probing operation directly (e.g. `G6500`, `G6501` etc).
+Calling `G6600` will prompt the operator to select a probing methodology based on their knowledge of the work piece.

 ### Two Axis